justinticktock/network-subsite-user-registration/readme.txt

 == Description ==

-WordPress Network (Multisite) installations by default only allow user registration for the whole Network, e.g. users can register for the main site and not the other sites on the network.
-This plugin allows you to allow the public to register on individual sites within a Network (MultiSite) and not require them to register on the main Network site before any of the other sub-sites.
+WordPress Network (Multisite) installations by default only allow user registration for the whole Network, e.g. users can only register for the main site and not the other sites on the network.
+'Network Subsite User Registration' can allow the public to register per site and not require them to register on the main Network site.

-You can override the template used for the ../local-signup page by creating a template with the file 'page-signup.php' and add this to either the parent or child theme.
+If you want to use your own template you can override the template used for the ../local-signup page by creating a template with the file 'page-signup.php' and add this to either the parent or child theme.

 == Installation ==